Austinps/password-manager-cli/README.md

 To use this script, you need to have the following installed on your system:

-Bash shell
+- Bash shell
-OpenSSL
+- OpenSSL
-GnuPG (GPG)
+- GnuPG (GPG)

 ## Getting Started

-Clone this repository to your local machine:

-git clone https://github.com/your-username/password-manager.git
+Clone this repository to your local machine: git clone https://github.com/your-username/password-manager.git
-Navigate to the repository directory:

 cd password-manager
-Make the script executable:

-chmod +x password_manager.sh
-Run the script:
+Make the script executable: chmod +x password_manager.sh Run the script: ./password_manager.sh

-./password_manager.sh

 ## Usage